IntersectMBO/governance-actions/preview/2024-10-30-hf10/metadata.jsonld.md

 # Title

-Hard Fork to Protocol Version 10 (Chang#2)
+Hard Fork to Protocol Version 10

 # Abstract

 We propose to upgrade the Cardano Preview test environment to Protocol Version 10.
-This upgrade will be achieved via a Hard Fork (Chang#2).
+This upgrade will be achieved via a Hard Fork (analogous to Chang#2 on Mainnet).
 Following the upgrade:

 1. The Preview protocol will be upgraded to Major Version 10 and Minor Version 0
 2. All 7 governance actions that are described in CIP-1694 will be enabled